Statistical distance

 In statistics, probability theory, and information theory, a statistical distance quantifies the distance between two statistical objects, which can be two random variables, or two probability distributions or samples, or the distance can be between an individual sample point and a population or a wider sample of points.

 A distance between populations can be interpreted as measuring the distance between two probability distributions and hence they are essentially measures of distances between probability measures.
 Where statistical distance measures relate to the differences between random variables, these may have statistical dependence, and hence these distances are not directly related to measures of distances between probability measures.
 Again, a measure of distance between random variables may relate to the extent of dependence between them, rather than to their individual values.

-Statistical distance measures are not typically metrics, and they need not be symmetric.
+Many statistical distance measures are not metrics, and some are not symmetric.
 Some types of distance measures, which generalize squared distance, are referred to as (statistical) divergences.